hitokiri-mata/katacoda-courses/kubernetes-observability/hpa/step5-apply-hpa.md

 `kubectl autoscale deployments/php-apache --cpu-percent=40 --min=1 --max=10`

-However, we will declare the HPA rules with a YAML baed manifest.
+However, we will declare the HPA rules with a YAML manifest.

 `cat hpa.yaml`{{execute T1}}